-- Key stakeholders and nonprofit staff structure — Define both internal and external stakeholders, including board members, paid staff, program directors and volunteers, donors, and members.
+- Key stakeholders and nonprofit staff structure — Define both internal and external stakeholders, including board members, paid staff, program directors, volunteers, donors, and members.
 It’s important that your entire organization has knowledge of important team members as well as how they all work together.
 This way, if someone has a question or concern, they know exactly who to go to.

 - Goals — What exactly is your organization hoping to accomplish?
-For your nonprofit marketing plan, it can be helpful to outline both long-term and short-term goals, each of them different stepping stones for your core mission.
+For your nonprofit marketing plan, it can be helpful to outline both long-term and short-term goals, since each of them serves as different stepping stones for your core mission.
 You might outline goals for each month, as well as some for the entire year.

 Communicating the basics of your organization will give everyone a solid understanding of your mission and what you’re aiming to accomplish.
 In turn, your messaging can communicate those aspects accurately.